softvar/super-workers/README.md

 * **`tasks`** and **`allTasks`**

-  Returns tasks which are in queue
+  Returns tasks which are in queue.
   ```
     sp.taskQueue.tasks
   ```